Travel Information

 reliable and very informative.
 Select the English language

-the spelling) in the departure/destination boxes.
-Armed with
+Chernovcy (note the spellings) in the departure/destination

-converse in English.
+station, who generally cannot converse in English.

 The train station in Lviv is a bit dreary and crowded, but